metapolator/metapolator/design-spaces.md

 some **general rules** for all spaces:

-* every instance that is created—whether part of a string or not—in the instances list immediately appears on the current design space and is part (exclusively) of that space;
+* every instance that is created—whether part of a family or not—in the instances list immediately appears on the current design space and is part (exclusively) of that space;
 * masters, master sequences, adjustment masters and adjustment master sequences are added to a design space by dragging them from their list and dropping them on the design spaces panel; this can be done for multiple selections of those items also;
 * masters, master sequences can appear on multiple design spaces; a master that is part of a sequence can appear on its own in any design space; adjustment masters and adjustment master sequences can appear only on one design space, once;
 * masters, master sequences, adjustment masters and adjustment master sequences are removed from a design space by dragging them out of the design spaces panel and dropping them back over the masters column;